Michinoku Coastal Trail

-The Michinoku Coastal Trail (みちのく潮風トレイル) is one of the ten Long Distance Nature Trail of Japan.
+The Michinoku Coastal Trail (みちのく潮風トレイル) is one of the ten Long Distance Nature Trails of Japan.
 It is located on the eastern coast of Tohoku.

 This trail was created by the Ministry of Environment in cooperation with the local governments, NGOs and local people under the proposal of travel writer Noriyoshi Kato.
 It is directly managed by the Michinoku Trail Club.

 History

 The project of a trail running along the Pacific coast of Tohoku dates back to 2012.

 One year after the 2011 Tohoku earthquake and Tsunami, the Ministry of Environment started to plan the Green Reconstruction Project.
 This project consisted of a set of initiatives aiming at rebuilding the coast while including natural spaces, protecting local lifestyles and promoting sustainability.

 The whole Green Reconstruction Project was built around the fusion of several national and quasi-national parks in the region, but it also included environmental education activities, ecotourism promotion as well as the creation of a trail going through a natural park: the Michinoku Coastal Trail.

 According to a 2012 document from the Ministry of Environment, the philosophy behind the trail’s creation was to make “a Long Distance Nature Trail running from Fukushima up to Aomori which can act as a ‘bridge’ connecting nature, local lifestyles, and traces of the disaster with hikers.”

 The trail course was planned to provide hikers the chance to reach places on foot that can’t be accessed by car, to experience natural and cultural landscapes, unique historical sites and local cultures.

 Several information centers were also designated in each prefecture along the trail, allowing hikers to get first-hand information about hiking conditions.

 For seven years the project was being prepared, with sections of the trail being gradually released.
 The full Michinoku Coastal Trail course was released in June 2019, reaching a total length of 1025 kilometers.
 It is the tenth Long Distance Natural Trail of Japan created by the Ministry of Environment since the seventies.